 Michigan laws are supposed to protect disabled employees who are hurt on-the-job.
 It does not matter who was at fault for the accident.
 Automatic benefits include payment of medical bills, vocational rehabilitation, and lost wages.

 Workers’ comp check rules in regards to amounts paid for lost wages

 The amount paid for lost wages should equal 80% of an employee’s after-tax average weekly wage.
 This is based upon the highest 39 paid weeks during the 52 weeks before the accident happened.
 A good rule of thumb is the amount paid should be approximately 60% of gross wages.
 Overtime, bonuses, and discontinued fringe benefits should also be included.

 Lost wages are supposed to be paid weekly and continue for the entire length of disability.
 Offsets come into play if a disabled employee returns to a lesser paying job, reaches the age of 65, takes a pension, or starts getting retirement benefits from the Social Security Administration.
 Insurance companies can also use post-injury wage earning capacity (PIWEC) to reduce or stop weekly benefits.

 Watch out for late or missing checks.
-If your workers’ comp check is late then it is a sign that wage loss benefits might soon be cut-off.
-Make sure to call an experienced workers’ comp lawyer who knows the workers’ comp check rules extensively if the amount paid is suddenly reduced or stopped.
+If your payment is late then it is a sign that wage loss benefits might soon be cut-off.
+Make sure to call an experienced lawyer who knows the workers’ comp check rules extensively if the amount paid is suddenly reduced or stopped.